 With “former Nazis” like these, who needs current Nazis?

 When Avi Yemini called for a protest over a Bondi shul not being built, Erikson planed to attend the protest (Avi Yemini had to beg him to make a video explaining he was not a Nazi, and apparently needing to clarify to his own followers that Nazis would not be welcomed – this generally being a course of action he has needed to take with nearly every event he has organised).

-When Erikson (and others in this post) were charged and convicted with racial vilification, Avi Yemini came to the court to support them (more on this later):
+When Erikson and others were charged and convicted with racial vilification for the “Bendigo mosque stunt”, Avi Yemini came to the court to support them (more on this later):